13nadim/13nadim/README.md

 ## About Me
-I'm a Computer Science Graduate seeking roles in Full-stack development with a strong interest in data and cloud technologies!
+Hi, I'm Nadim, a Computer Science Graduate seeking a role in the world of tech with a strong interest in application development, data and cloud technologies!

 ## Technical Skills